Delicious Wine Styles for Summer Sipping

 Syrah

 Syrah is grown in both in France’s Rhône Valley a little further south in Provence.
-Both these areas are hawt.
-At least in the dead-heat of summer where sweltering is a charitable descriptor, oppressive, more accurate.
+In summer, these areas are hawt

 Provence adds Syrah to its light and bright rosés for thirst quenching refreshment to pair with moules et frites, salad Niçoise, and goat cheeses.